 There are also many, many successful artists and writers who split their work between adult and kid audiences.
 It is totally possible to work in different genres and for different types of readers.

 For Kids Comics Intensive, though, you will pick one project to focus on, so you make significant progress on that specific project over the duration of the course.

 All the fundamental principles we’ll be teaching in Kids Comics Intensive apply to almost any type of book creator.
 At its heart, what we’ll be working on is: how to constantly improve your work; how to be clear and confident about who you are as a writer/artist; and how to connect with your readers.
 These principles apply whether you’re making kids’ graphic novels, or something related but different (for example, hybrid illustrated chapter books, or picture books with comics elements).

-Many of the specific examples we use in this program will be from the children’s graphic novel world (from very young children to YA), and the majority of the participants will probably be working in that area.
-But this will be a very inclusive and welcoming community and we are happy to have you join us if you are a picture book creator, a graphic novelist working on content for new adults, or something else.
+Most of the specific examples we’ll use in the program will be from the children’s and YA graphic novel world, and the majority of the participants will be working in those areas.
+But this will be a very inclusive and welcoming community and we are happy to have you join us if you are a picture book creator, a graphic novelist working on content for teens or “new” adults, or something else.
 We can all learn from each other.

-As for the Business session of the Intensive, I have to be honest that it is harder to break into traditional children’s book publishing as a writer-only focusing on graphic novels.
+We have to be honest, though, that it is definitely harder to break into traditional children’s book publishing as a writer-only focusing on graphic novels.
 It’s easier if you’re an established author with a successful track record.
-One route I recommend for writers-only is to focus at first on hybrid books: ie, picture book manuscripts with comics elements incorporated, or illustrated chapter books with short comics sequences.
+One route we recommend for writers-only is to focus at first on hybrid books: ie, picture book manuscripts with comics elements incorporated, or illustrated chapter books with short comics sequences.

 Another possibility is self-publishing.
-One of the top-selling kids graphic novels on Amazon right now, Legend of the Star Runner, is self-published by an author who found his own illustrator.
+One of the top-selling illustrated middle grade books on Amazon right now, Legend of the Star Runner, is self-published by an author who found his own illustrator.